Bulk carrier: Hull

 Double hulls have become popular in the past ten years.
 Designing a vessel with double sides adds primarily to its breadth, since bulk carriers are already required to have double bottoms.
 One of the advantages of the double hull is to make room to place all the structural elements in the sides, removing them from the holds.
 This increases the volume of the holds, and simplifies their structure which helps in loading, unloading, and cleaning.
 Double sides also improve a ship's capacity for ballasting, which is useful when carrying light goods: the ship may have to increase its draft for stability or seakeeping reasons, which is done by adding ballast water.

 A recent design, called Hy-Con, seeks to combine the strengths of single-hull and double-hull construction.
 Short for Hybrid Configuration, this design doubles the forward-most and rear-most holds and leaves the others single-hulled.
 This approach increases the ship's solidity at key points, while reducing the overall tare weight.

-Since the adoption of double hull has been more of an economic than a purely architectural decision, some argue that double-sided ships receive less comprehensive surveys and suffer more from hidden corrosion.
+Since the adoption of double hull has been more of an economic than a purely architectural decision, some argue that double-sided ships receive fewer comprehensive surveys and suffer more from hidden corrosion.
 In spite of opposition, double hulls became a requirement for Panamax and Capesize vessels in 2005.

 Freighters are in continual danger of "breaking their backs" and thus longitudinal strength is a primary architectural concern.
 A naval architect uses the correlation between longitudinal strength and a set of hull thicknesses called scantlings to manage problems of longitudinal strength and stresses.
 A ship's hull is composed of individual parts called members.
 The set of dimensions of these members is called the ship's scantlings.
 Naval architects calculate the stresses a ship can be expected to be subjected to, add in safety factors, and then can calculate the required scantlings.

 These analyses are conducted when traveling empty, loading and unloading, when partially and fully loaded, and under conditions of temporary overloading.
 Places subject to the largest stresses are studied carefully, such as hold-bottoms, hatch-covers, bulkheads between holds, and the bottoms of ballast tanks.
 Great Lakes bulk carriers also must be designed to withstand springing, or developing resonance with the waves, which can cause fatigue fractures.